nghiaho12/abc_speak/vosk/README.md

-Changes to make Vosk compile with Android NDK in Dockerfile.
+Changes to make Vosk compile with Android NDK used in Dockerfile.android.